 I was bullied and terrorized horribly my senior year of high school for being African American, received threats, and more.
 My private high school did absolutely nothing on my behalf, or anything to protect me.
 Do I have the right to sue them?
 I have since then developed chronic depression and...
 Read more »

 You posted this in Small Claims; that's probably why it wasn't picked up in four weeks.
 Small claims is essentially about small disputes, often limited in scope in most jurisdictions.
-Try reposting in Employment Law and hopefully someone who could give you more meaningful input might have a better...Read more »
+Try reposting in Employment Law and hopefully someone who could give you more meaningful input might have...Read more »

 already paid, they stated none of my money will go towards my new wedding date.
 The contract only states just the deposit is nonrefundable.
 I have decided that I will no longer move forward with this venue for that reason.
 Are they legally allowed to keep all of the money I have invested beyond the...
 Read more »